| BEIR VI Summary The Health Effects Of Exposure to Indoor Radon

 been implemented.

-The BEIR VI committee faced the task of estimating the risks associated with
+The BEIR VI committee faced the task of estimating the risks associated with indoor radon across the full range of exposures and providing an indication

 of the uncertainty to be attached to risk estimates across this range.
 In preparing